dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

    a pointer to the Entry with the same hash at the final array index.
 5. If the paths don't entirely match, find the first index at which the two arrays differ.
-Copy all `trie` elements (empty or not) into the new `trie` for indicies between the "current index" and the "differing index".
+Copy all `trie` elements (empty or not) into the new `trie` for indices between the "current index" and the "differing index".
 6. Next look up the corresponding element in this Entry's `trie` array at the differing index.
 If this element is empty, then you have found the most similar Entry.
 Write a pointer to this node to the `trie` at